Infrastructure

 Yapı Merkezi is expected to complete the 272-kilometre railway in 48 months.

-Uganda has signed a $3 billion deal with Turkish firm Yapı Merkezi to build an electric railway from Kampala to Malaba, on the Kenyan border, paving the way for the project’s kick-off.
+This follows the signing of a $3 billion deal with Yapı Merkezi to build an electric railway from Kampala to Malaba, on the Kenya border, clearing the way for the project.

-The move comes three months after the country picked the Turkish firm for the project, following the cancellation of its deal with a Chinese firm last year after an eight-year delay.
+The deal came after the country selected the Turkish firm in July, following the cancellation of its agreement with a Chinese firm last year after an eight-year delay.

 The Kampala-Malaba standard gauge railway, which entails Uganda’s first segment of a planned 1,700 km regional railway, will be one of Yapı Merkezi’s largest overseas projects.